redtexts/texts/bordiga_1957_fundamentals_communism.md

 By the end of the 19th century, the political parties of the proletarian class in Europe had become large and powerful organisations.
-Their role model was the German "Sozialdemokratie", which after a long struggle had forced the bourgeois Kaiserist State to repeal Bismark's special anti-socialist laws, and had also steadily increased its share of the votes and the parliamentary seats at each successive general election.
+Their role model was the German "Sozialdemokratie", which after a long struggle had forced the bourgeois Kaiserist State to repeal Bismarck's special anti-socialist laws, and had also steadily increased its share of the votes and the parliamentary seats at each successive general election.
 This party was supposed to be the depository of Marx and Engel's